 This is one of the most important aspects of international business as it examines the connection between global politics and global business.
 It looks at some of the most important factors, institutions, and processes that affect international business and studies the political environment of business, which has been particularly volatile over the last five years.

-• The performance of global business teams within multinational corporations: The test of an intervening process model.
+- Evaluating the performance of global business teams within multinational corporations: the test of an intervening process model.

-• How does Corporate Governance affect internationalisation, globalisation and performance of firms?
+- How does Corporate Governance affect internationalisation, globalisation and the performance of firms?

-• How do multinational organisations tackle the growing complexity of managing itself in light of the rise to significant power of non-governmental organisations?
+- How do multinational organisations tackle the growing complexity of managing themselves in light of the rise to significant power of non-governmental organisations?

-• A look at the effect that Brexit is likely to have on British businesses, especially the average, middle sized enterprise.
+- A look at the effect that Brexit is likely to have on British businesses, especially the average small and medium enterprise (SME).

 Global Strategy for Business Dissertation Topics